📚StudySolv

 q(x)=2x9\boxed{q(x) = 2x - 9}

-• Both have slope 2, so lines are parallel ✓
+• Both lines have slope 2 and are parallel to each other.

 Q 14